lateplate/lateplate.github.io/_posts/2016-11-12-a-shining-example-of-how-to-teach.md

 type: star
 ---

 I was recently fumbling my way through a programming problem.
-I couldn’t figure out the root issue, so I cobbled together a shaky solution and posted my ¯\_(ツ)_/¯ on Basecamp.
+I couldn’t figure out the root issue, so I cobbled together a shaky solution and posted my ¯\_(ツ)_/¯.

 Then Sam Stephenson stepped in to help.
 I admire and respect Sam a lot — he’s patient, thoughtful, and wicked smart.